-PDCA (plan–do–check–act) is an iterative four-step management method used in business for the control and continuous improvement of processes and products.
-It is also known as the Deming circle/cycle/wheel, Shewhart cycle, control circle/cycle, or plan–do–study–act (PDSA).
+PDCA (Plan-Do-Check-Act) is an iterative four-step management method used in business to control and continuously improve processes and products.
+It is also known as the Deming circle or the Shewhart cycle.

 The Deming System of Profound Knowledge